Mary McLoughlin: The Easter Rising

 The next day, McLoughlin was taken to Joseph Plunkett, who handed her a missive and warned her not to get caught with it, and swallow it if needed.
 She then met the high commander of the Rising, Patrick Pearse, who put his hand on her head and blessed her on her way.
 She was to pass the message to Thomas MacDonagh, but it was John MacBride who took it.
 On the fourth day, her brother Sean arrived at the GPO and told her that their mother was desperately looking for her, and had no idea what had happened to her since the start of the Rising.
-McLoughlin, however, continued her work, and took another message to Jacob's Mill.
+McLoughlin, however, continued her work, and took another message to Jacob's.
 On the way, she found a discarded revolver, and continued along her way armed.
 She decided to go the long way back, and stop by her mother's on the way to reassure her, but her mother locked her in a room to keep her safe.
 McLoughlin was determined to bring the gun to the GPO, and escaped through a window.

 When she arrived at the GPO, she ran into a boy from Fianna Éireann, and the two joked around with the gun.
 An adult man reprimanded them, pointing out that he lost use of his arm from such a gun, and she discovered it was the republican leader Tom Clarke speaking to her.
 She handed the gun over to Connolly, who commended her.
 The next day, she continued her work as a dispatcher.
 The downtown area was demolished at this point, and the fighting was almost over.
 She was given a factory overall to hide her Clan na Gael uniform, in order to avoid arrest by British soldiers.
 As it happened, she was stopped and taken by soldiers, but they did not realize her role in the Rising.
 They took her to a house for her protection, but became suspicious when she wouldn't change her clothes.
 The next day, Saturday, she was taken before a magistrate who questioned her regarding her presence in the area.
 She said she was on her way home from school.
 She was given a pass to get through the barricades to her family home, but she went rejoin the rebels.
 However, before she arrived there, she saw republicans who had evacuated the Four Courts complex, who told her the rebellion was over.
 When she went home, she found the house occupied by the military, who had evacuated her family to a local school, where she joined them.